 Choosing one of anything is too limiting.
-My Collection.
+My Collection of favourites.

 space